itngineer/customer-loyalty-program/README.md

 4. Run

 ### How to test
-After running the application on the local environment, use the client.http file containing correct rest messages to the application api
+The application includes unit tests, however, to check its full functionality you can use the prepared http query covering application API, which can be found in the file http.client

-### How to test
+### Predefined data
-Predefined data (users and transaction) are added when the program is started in @PostContruct init() method
+Users and transaction are added when the program is started in @PostContruct init() method

 # Coding task